- Home

 Future Elections

-New Rules for Voting by Mail
+Rules for Voting by Mail

-There is a new application for 2022.
-The old applications will not be accepted.
 An application must be submitted in writing and signed in ink - electronic signatures, photocopied signatures, or signatures in pencil are NOT allowed.
 Election officials may not distribute mail-in ballots or an application for a mail-in ballot to anyone who did not submit a request for an application.
 Early voting applications must include the applicant's driver's license number or Department of Public Safety-issued personal identification number (DPS PIN).
 An applicant without a driver's license or DPS PIN must declare that and include the last four digits of their social security number.
 If a voter uses a different number on the application and ballot, the ballot will be rejected.

 McLennan County registered voters are eligible to request and receive a ballot by mail if any of the following conditions prevents them from voting in person during the early voting period or on election day: